 All Stanford undergraduate students, of all years and disciplines, in good academic standing are eligible to apply.

-These are part-time (maximum of 10 hours per week each quarter) and full-time (35-40 hours per week for 10 consecutive weeks during the summer) research opportunities, open to continuing undergraduate students.
+These are full-time (35-40 hours per week for 10 consecutive weeks) summer research opportunities, open to continuing undergraduate students.

 Students will present their research at the end of the project.

 Students must be paying undergraduate tuition and registered for classes except during summer quarter.